pnnl/BEM-for-PRM/content/get_start/os_engine/installation.md

 #### Download OpenStudio Standard

-Now we can create a new ruby project that is going to use the OpenStudio Standard package.
+Now we can create a new ruby project using the OpenStudio Standard package.